Last updated: Dec-11-2024

 -

-Seek thumbnails show a preview of upcoming content to the user while they are seeking the video.
-This functionality is enabled by default.
+Seek thumbnails show a preview of upcoming content to the user while they're seeking the video.
+This functionality is on by default.
 To disable it, set the

 seekThumbnails